EstherSHI-517/EstherSHI-517.github.io/_pages/cv.md

 * Volunteer, Fudan Forum on “Communication and China”, Fudan University, School of Journalism, 2024,10.
 * Member of the Student’s Academic Society of School of Journalism, Fudan University，2023.3-
 * Head of Academic Department, Student Union, School of Journalism, Fudan University, 2023.9-2024.6.
-* Member of "SI YUAN" Leadership Training Program
+* Member of "SI YUAN" Leadership Training Program, 2023-

 Professional Experience
 ======